SSL at Braze

 - After this, you’ll select a CDN and obtain SSL certificates from a third-party provider.

 - At this point, you’ll set up your CDN.
 Note that Braze will not be able to help troubleshoot CDN configuration.
-Reach out to your CDN provider for any further assistance.
+Contact your CDN provider for any further assistance.

-- Reach out to your customer success manager to get SSL turned on.
+- Contact your customer success manager to get SSL turned on.

 What is a CDN, and why do I need it?

-A content delivery network (CDN) is a platform of servers that help ensure quick load times of high-quality content across multiple mediums while also handling security certificates.
+A content delivery network (CDN) is a platform of servers that helps ensure quick load times of content across multiple mediums while also handling security certificates.

 CDN configuration always follows after getting your DNS records validated by Braze.
-If you have not yet initiated this step, reach out to your customer success manager for more information on how to get started.
+If you have not yet initiated this step, contact your customer success manager for more information on how to get started.

-At Braze, to do click and open tracking, our delivery partners transform links using a branded subdomain, and the CDN applies the SSL certificate to those newly transformed links.
-Often, our delivery partners are required to present valid and trusted certificates to your email recipient’s browser for links and images to display correctly.
-Because Braze doesn’t request or manage such certificates, this must be set up on your end through a CDN.
+For click and open tracking, delivery partners transform links using a branded subdomain and the CDN applies the SSL certificate to those transformed links.
+Partners often must present valid certificates to the recipient’s browser for links and images to display correctly.
+Because Braze doesn’t request or manage certificates, you must set this up through a CDN.

 Additional resources

-For further assistance with troubleshooting your CDN configuration, you must reach out to your CDN provider.
+For troubleshooting your CDN configuration, contact your CDN provider.

-The following table includes step-by-step guides written by SendGrid and SparkPost on how to configure certain CDNs.
+The following table includes step-by-step guides written by ESP partners on how to configure certain CDNs.
 While your specific CDN may not be listed, you must make sure your CDN has the ability to apply SSL certificates.

 Troubleshooting

-While CDN configuration, certificates, and proxy issues should be handled with your CDN, here are some general troubleshooting tips to help identify common issues with SSL click tracking setup.
+While you should handle CDN configuration, certificates, and proxy issues with your CDN, use these tips to identify common SSL click tracking issues.

 Domain registry issues

-, it should list where your CNAME is pointed to.
-If it pointed to your chosen email service provider (SendGrid or SparkPost) and not your CDN, try reconfiguring your domain registry to point to your CDN.
+Run a dig command to confirm you point link tracking at the CDN.
+In your terminal run dig CNAME link_tracking_subdomain.
+Under ANSWER SECTION, it lists where your CNAME points.
+If it points to the email service provider (SendGrid or SparkPost) and not your CDN, reconfigure your domain registry to point to your CDN.

 CDN issues

-If your live email links start breaking during setup, this generally means you’ve pointed your DNS toward your CDN without it being properly configured.
+If live email links break during setup, you likely pointed DNS toward your CDN before proper configuration.
 This can appear as a “wrong link” error.
-Reach out to your CDN provider and review their documentation to help to troubleshoot your CDN configuration.
+Contact your CDN provider and review their documentation to troubleshoot configuration.

 SSL enablement status

-If you have completed your SSL setup and your links still appear as HTTP and not HTTPS, contact your Braze customer success manager to make sure SSL has been enabled by Braze.
-SSL can only be enabled by Braze after all aspects of your SSL setup have been completed.
+If you complete SSL setup and links still appear as HTTP, contact your Braze customer success manager to confirm Braze enabled SSL.
+Braze enables SSL only after all setup steps are complete.